Counseling Psychology and Counselor Education (CPCE)

 CPCE 5530 Skills for Counseling and Psychotherapy Credits: 3

 This course is designed to introduce students to the fundamental concepts and methods of counseling and psychotherapy.
-Students will apply ethical and multicultural principles to the helping relationship while learning the basic methods of humanistic, psychodymamic, and cognitive behavioral approaches as they relate to the helping process.
+Students will apply ethical and multicultural principles to the helping relationship while learning the basic methods of humanistic, psychodynamic, and cognitive behavioral approaches as they relate to the helping process.
 A main focus of this course is the acquisition of basic helping skills.
-Students will also become familiar with counseling and therapy outcome research and will increase their level of self-awareness.
+Students will also become familiar with counseling and therapy outcome research, and they will develop self-awareness and an ability to evaluate their skills as counselors/clinicians.

 CPCE 5531 Counseling Practicum I Credits: 3